 Since 2009, St. Patrick’s has partnered with Horizons Greater Washington (HGW), part of a national network that provides a summer-based intervention to help students from low-income families continue learning at a time when they might otherwise experience a decline in their academic development.
 Each summer, cohorts of students in rising Grades 1 through 9—from our D.C.
 Public Schools partner Bancroft Elementary in Mount Pleasant—spend six weeks at the Day School engaged in a mix of academic and recreational activities, often under the instruction of St. Patrick’s teachers.
 Horizons students return every summer for close to a decade, and we commit to each family we enroll for that long.
 Many St. Patrick’s alumni serve as Horizons Assistant Teachers, or HATs.

 Learn more about Horizons Greater Washington at St. Patrick's.

 Since 1979, St. Patrick’s has maintained a relationship with St. Etienne Church and School in Haiti.
 Across the decades, countless members of the St. Patrick’s community—parishioners, faculty and staff, parents, students, and alumni—have contributed to this partnership through visits, cultural exchanges, educational opportunities, and fund drives.

 Our Haiti partnership is one of our most cherished friendships and an integral part of our strategic work to make St. Patrick’s a more globally conscious community.

-While Day School students had not traveled to Haiti since 2003—a result of political instability and, after the devastating earthquake of 2010, the need to concentrate on disaster relief—three Upper School students joined their parents and members of the faculty and staff on a recent visit, part of what we hope will become a regular feature of student involvement in this important work.
+Ending a break in student travel to St. Etienne necessitated by unrest and natural disasters in Haiti, three Upper School students joined their parents and members of the faculty and staff on a visit this spring, part of what we hope will become a regular feature of student involvement in this important work.